ISO/IEC 6523

 Farance Inc. serves as the Registration Authority for ISO/IEC 6523 on behalf of ISO/IEC.

-Further information concerning ISO/IEC 6523 and on how to obtain an ICD value can be found here.
-The page includes also details to contact the Registration Authority and a link to obtain a list of allocated ICD values.
+Further information concerning ISO/IEC 6523 and how to obtain an ICD value can be found at iso6523.info.
+The page includes contact details for the Registration Authority and a list of allocated ICD values.
+A similar list is part of PEPPOL documentation.

-ISO/IEC 6523 forms the basis of OSI naming under ISO/IEC 8348.
+ISO/IEC 6523 forms the basis of OSI naming under ISO/IEC 8348 OSI protocols.
 It also forms the 1.3 object identifier (OID) tree.

+ICD allows registration of various identification schemes for organizations, locations (GS1 Global Location Number), goods (GS1 Global Trade Item Number), military organizations/activities (Department of Defense Activity Address Code), military suppliers (Commercial and Government Entity code), etc. It has been added to Schema.org as the property iso6523Code.